 Can I book a seat for just myself?

 Yes!
 The majority of Starlite’s workshops are for general signup by individuals.
 If it’s just you, or you and a couple of friends, you can easily sign up online at starlitesapstudio.com under the“BOOK A SEAT”heading.

 If you want to book a larger group of people and would like the studio and instructor all to yourself, then please click on the “BOOK A GROUP” heading.

 What is a “Private Group Workshop?”

-This is a great option if up to eight friends or family members want to get together for a fun morning, afternoon or evening of soap, candle, lotion or bath bomb making.
+This is a great option if up to ten friends or family members want to get together for a fun morning, afternoon or evening of soap, candle or lotion making.
 We make it very easy to book, and if you don’t want to pay for everyone, you simply send them the private booking link that we will create, so that they can pay their own way!

 Will you do an offsite workshop in my space/office/home?

 We do not currently offer "offsite" workshops.